VMware is Now an Open Compute Project Gold Level Member

 Synergies Between the SDDC and OCP

-However as I meet with VMware enterprise customers or VMware cloud providers a lot of “real world” data center topics quickly rise to the surface; topics such as power consumption, bandwidth, cooling, high availability, etc. Great systems management software and dynamic workload management will enormously enhance availably and flexibility – but underlying it all there is, of course, a data center with servers, networking and storage.
-Hardware still needs to be sourced, purchased, provisioned, managed and cooled.
-Today the data center is fundamentally changing, and we are entering an era where organizations continue to look for simpler data center infrastructure solutions at a lower TCO.
-To that end, there are no one-size-fits all solutions!
+However as I meet with VMware enterprise customers or VMware cloud providers, a lot of real-world data center topics quickly rise to the surface.
+These topics include power consumption, bandwidth, cooling, high availability, etc. Great systems management software and dynamic workload management will enormously enhance availably and flexibility.
+But underlying it all, there is a data center with servers, networking, and storage.
+Hardware still needs to be sourced, purchased, provisioned, managed, and cooled.
+Today, the data center is fundamentally changing.
+We are entering an era where organizations continue to look for simpler data center infrastructure solutions at a lower TCO.
+To that end, there are no one-size-fits-all solutions.

-VMware has strong ecosystem of hardware and datacenter partners and huge amount of today’s IT relies on a combination of VMware infrastructure backed by high performance and highly resilient hardware from our partners.
-However, many newer third platform workloads rely on a fault resilient application platform or PaaS architecture.
+VMware has strong ecosystem of hardware and data center partners.
+A huge amount of today’s IT relies on a combination of VMware infrastructure backed by high-performance and highly resilient hardware from our partners.
+However, many newer third-platform workloads rely on a fault resilient application platform or PaaS architecture.
 In those deployments, resiliency and availability services are often a built in as feature of the software.
-The IT leaders I meet with are reacting to these emerging workloads and are looking to expand their hardware choices.
+The IT leaders I meet with are reacting to these emerging workloads and looking to expand their hardware choices.